Need a PDF?

 - What should I do if I miss a dose?

-- Will it impact any other medical conditions that I may have?
+- Will it affect any other medical conditions that I have?

 - Is a generic or lower-cost brand name version of the medication available?